Skip to main content

 Policies work alongside your existing sign-in flows through a simple three-step process:

-Create a draft policy using the provided policy builder tools
+1. Create a draft policy using the provided policy builder tools

-Publish the policy to make it available for association
+2. Publish the policy to make it available for association

-Associate the policy with sign-in flows – once associated, the policy becomes enforced for all invites that go through those sign-in flows
+3. Associate the policy with sign-in flows – once associated, the policy becomes enforced for all invites that go through those sign-in flows

 Policies are currently integrated into the invitation phase.
-The process begins when a host creates an invite, then the invite goes through the policy workflow.
+The process begins when a host creates an invite, which then goes through the policy workflow.
 Once all required approvals are obtained, the invite email is sent to the visitor (if selected during invite creation).
 Should any approval step result in a denial, the entire invite is denied, requiring the host to create a new invitation.

 Creating a Policy